Communication with Stakeholders

 • Useful if you want to produce multiple types of output

-• You can choose something different from the dropdown menu beside the knit button
+• When you knit, R will automatically put output indicated in the YAML header, but you can choose something different from the dropdown menu beside the knit button

 • Word: word_document